ProductiveRage/Bridge.ReactRouting/README.md

 ## Nesting routes

-When segregating code, it may be desirable that has one "module" that is responsible for handling routes within a section of an application but which doesn't know what route into that section is.
-For example, instead of the ExampleNavigator defining routes for home and for the root of the Accommodation section and for the single-variable route within Accommodation, it may be make sense to move the Accommodation routes into its own Navigator class.
-Like this:
+When segregating code, it may be desirable to have one "module" that is responsible for handling routes within a section of an application but which doesn't know what the route into that section is.
+For example, instead of the ExampleNavigator defining routes for home *and* for the root of the Accommodation section *and* for the single-variable route within Accommodation, it may be make sense to move the Accommodation routes into its own Navigator class -

 	public sealed class AccommodationNavigator : Navigator
 	{